ryyppy/nextjournal-ocaml/README.md

 # Builds all build artifacts
 make build

-# Starts the socket-server (make sure to build first)
+# Starts the socket-server in DEV mode (make sure to build first)
 make start

 # Cleans all build artifacts